-For six months in 1997, people watched a glowing object in the night sky.
-Comet Hale-Bopp made 18 a show in the sky that lasted from January to June.
+For six months in 1997, people watched a glowing

+object in the night sky.
+Comet Hale-Bopp made a

+show in the sky that lasted from January to June.

 Its head shone as brightly as a star.
-Its tail swept 40 back like a fan.
-Some people thought it might be the best comet to pass by Earth in 20 years.
-60 Comets begin as dirty chunks of rock in an icy fog.
-Some of these rocks move toward the sun 79 when its gravity pulls them.
+Its tail swept

+back like a fan.
+Some people thought it might be

+the best comet to pass by Earth in 20 years.

+Comets begin as dirty chunks of rock in an icy fog.
+Some of these rocks move toward the sun when its gravity pulls them.
 Once the rocks get near the sun, they begin to look like comets.
-Each 98 comet forms a tail and a round head that are characteristic of all comets.
-The round head and tail 117 make a comet easy to recognize.
+Each comet forms a tail and a round head that are characteristic of all comets.
+The round head and tail make a comet easy to recognize.
 Comets travel in orbits, or circles, around the sun.
-These orbits 134 can be big or small.
-Comets that make small orbits around the sun come near Earth every 200 152 years or less.
-They are not very bright, but we see them more often.
-132 years of less.
-They are not very bright, but we see them more often.
-166 166 Hale-Bopp is a comet that makes big orbits around the sun.
-It will not pass near Earth again for 186 about 2,400 years.
-189 In the 1990s about 12 comets a year were discovered.
-Most of these could not be seen in the sky 209 without special equipment because they did not come very close to Earth.
-Even though Hale-Bopp 225 was far away from Earth, it could be seen because its head was huge.
-The heads of most comets 245 are no larger than six miles in diameter.
-Hale-Bopp's head was about 25 miles across.
-Because 263 of its size, Hale-Bopp glowed brightly.
-Most of the famous comets have had long, thin tails that 280 streamed for millions of miles.
-Hale-Bopp's tail was wider and shorter. •• 291 People enjoyed watching Hale-Bopp for several reasons.
+These orbits can be big or small.
+Comets that make small orbits

+- around the sun come near Earth every 200 years - or less.
+They are not very bright, but we see them - more often. - 166 Hale-Bopp is a comet that makes big orbits around - the sun.
+It will not pass near Earth again for about - 187 2,400 years. - In the 1990s about 12 comets a year were - discovered.
+Most of these could not be seen in the - sky without special equipment because they did not - 216 come very close to Earth.
+Even though Hale-Bopp - was far away from Earth, it could be seen because - its head was huge.
+The heads of most comets - are no larger than six miles in diameter.
+Hale- - Bopp's head was about 25 miles across.
+Because - of its size, Hale-Bopp glowed brightly.
+Most of - the famous comets have had long, thin tails that - streamed for millions of miles.
+Hale-Bopp's tail was - wider and shorter.

+People enjoyed watching Hale-Bopp for several 291 reasons.
 It glowed brightly.
-Hale-Bopp could be 306 seen without a telescope for six months, from an hour after sunset until an hour before sunrise each 324 day.
-Everyone had sufficient time to see this bright traveler.
-There were plenty of chances to look 341 at it.
-There will continue to be many more comets for us to see.
-Like Hale-Bopp, they will look 362 like glowing balls in the night sky.
-368 me growing sails in the inght onj.
-500
+Hale-Bopp could be 298 seen without a telescope for six months, from an 306 hour after sunset until an hour before sunrise each 315 day.
+Everyone had sufficient time to see this bright 324 traveler.
+There were plenty of chances to look at it.
+333 There will continue to be many more comets for us 343 to see.
+Like Hale-Bopp, they will look like glowing 353 balls in the night sky.
+363 368